PETER D. SLEMAN

 JACK OF MOST TRADES

 Peter practices in a wide range of technologies including mechanical devices and electronic hardware and software.
-Passionately curious, he is able to get up to speed quickly.
-Peter also stays abreast on changes in the law and publishes articles in a wide variety of IP publications and this site's blog.ask the right questions and
+Passionately curious, he is able to get up to speed quickly and ask the right questions.
+Peter also stays abreast on changes in the law and publishes articles in a wide variety of IP publications and this site's blog.

 MASTER OF AT LEAST ONE

-During law school, Peter gained valuable patent law experience at a major healthcare and pharmaceutical company.
-He has since represented several Fortune 500 companies in the medical device industry in connection with an array of innovations.
-With a biomedical engineering background, Peter enjoys practicing at the fascinating intersection of law, engineering, and medicine.
+Peter has been in the medical device industry for over fifteen years.
+He has represented several Fortune 500 companies in the medical device industry in connection with an array of innovations.
+With a biomedical engineering background, Peter enjoys practicing at the intersection of law, engineering, and medicine.
 He is the head of the firm's medical device practice, and the author of The Physician Inventor: The Doctor's Handbook to Patenting Medical Devices and Methods and numerous journal articles.

 2008, New Jersey